Rebooting or getting your metabolism reset is a great way to start to the journey towards greater health and happiness.

 - People with metabolic syndrome have a five-fold greater risk of developing type 2 diabetes

-- Up to 80% of the 200 million people with diabetes globally will die of cardiovascular disease
+- Up to 80% of the 200 million people with diabetes globally will die of cardiovascular disease, the number one cause of death.

-- This puts metabolic syndrome and diabetes way ahead of HIV/AIDS in morbidity and mortality terms yet the problem is not as well recognized (1)
+- This puts metabolic syndrome and diabetes way ahead of infectious diseases for morbidity and mortality rates.
+(1)

-Over-exercising and crazy workouts are not really the solution either, as these have been around for the last 40 years, and we’re still queuing up at the hospitals.
+Over-exercising and crazy workouts are not really the solution either, as these have been around for the last 40 years, and we’re still getting fatter and queuing up at the hospitals.
 A real solution would offer another path, one of health.
 Real, sustainable, peaceful, long-term good health.

-The real epidemic is what I would call “General Bad Health”
+The real epidemic is what you could also call “General Bad Health”

 This includes Obesity, Diabetes, Cardiovascular disease, High Blood pressure, and High Cholesterol, collectively known as “Metabolic Syndrome.”
 The solution to this is what I want to share with you today.